OpenSAGE/opensage.github.io/posts/year_in_review_2018/year_in_review_2018.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/4O7HD_rpLdE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 I also refactored some bits of our rendering pipeline to make frustum culling and sorting faster.
-Frustum culling can now be performated in multiple threads using [`Parallel.ForEach`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.parallel.foreach?view=netframework-4.7.2).
+Frustum culling can now be performed using multiple threads with [`Parallel.ForEach`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.parallel.foreach?view=netframework-4.7.2).
 The FPS impact isn't huge; I measured 5-10% improvement on a quad core Intel i5, but the benefits might be greater on a system with more cores.
 If you know something about optimising frustum-AABB (or sphere) intersections, get in touch!

 Oh, and I also wrote this website and two blog posts.
 You can read more about the former from [the other blog post](/blog/new-website/) we've published today.